lbryio/spec/index.md

 ## Overview

 This document defines the LBRY protocol, its components, and how they fit together.
 At its core, LBRY consists of several discrete components that are used together in order to provide the end-to-end capabilities of the protocol.
-There are two distributed data stores (blockchain and DHT), a peer-to-peer protocol for exchanging data, and several sets of rules for data structure, transformation, and retrieval.
+There are two distributed data stores (blockchain and DHT), a peer-to-peer protocol for exchanging data, and several specifications for data structure, transformation, and retrieval.

 This document assumes that the reader is familiar with Bitcoin and blockchain technology.
 It does not attempt to document the Bitcoin protocol or explain how it works.
-The [Bitcoin developer reference](https://bitcoin.org/en/developer-reference) is recommended for anyone wishing to implement the protocol.
+The [Bitcoin developer reference](https://bitcoin.org/en/developer-reference) is recommended for anyone wishing to understand the technical details.